-SARIEV Contemporary is a second generation gallery considered one of the essential places for discovering contemporary art in Bulgaria.
+SARIEV Contemporary is a multi-generational gallery considered one of the essential places for discovering contemporary art in Bulgaria.
+The gallery's program and activities have always extended beyond its physical space, as evidenced by the large number of satellite exhibitions, projects, external initiatives and collaborations in SARIEV's history.
 Specializing in contemporary Bulgarian art, the gallery has a history of building private collections, advising corporate collections and cooperating with international museums and institutions.

-SARIEV Contemporary was founded by Katrin Sarieva and Vesselina Sarieva in 2011 in Plovdiv, Bulgaria's second largest city.
-SARIEV Contemporary is the successor to the original gallery opened by the Sariev family in 2004, the Sariev Gallery, which specialised in photography and ceramics.
-The gallery's activities have always extended beyond its physical space, as evidenced by the large number of satellite projects and external initiatives in SARIEV's history.
+SARIEV Contemporary was established by Katrin Sarieva and Vesselina Sarieva between 2011 and 2012 in Plovdiv, Bulgaria's second largest city.
+SARIEV Contemporary is the successor to the original gallery opened by Sariev family in 2004, Sariev Gallery, which specialised in photography and ceramics.

-Between 2014 and 2015, the gallery launched the pop-up gallery, Sariev Project Space, in the Kapana arts district of Plovdiv, where the exhibitions presenting young artists took place.
+Between 2014 and 2015, the gallery launched the pop-up gallery Sariev Project Space in the Kapana art district of Plovdiv, where the exhibitions presenting young artists took place.

-In 2017, the Gallery started SARIEV Studio in Sofia, with the concept of a establishing a space for collectors’ to discover artists and works in personal meetings.
-The studio space is situated in the former sculpture studio of the well known Bulgarian artist, Dimitar Boykov (1927-2000) and is located near the historical Women's Market.
+In 2017, the Gallery started SARIEV Studio in Sofia, with the concept of establishing a space for collectors to discover artists and works in personal meetings.
+The studio space is situated in the former sculpture studio of the well-known Bulgarian artist, Dimitar Boykov (1927-2000) and is located near the historical Women's Market.

-The gallery represents a broad view of different generations of Bulgarian artists and art movements.
-The gallery works only with professional artists who have international careers, and who belong to a wider European artistic scene.
-Well established figures such as Nedko Solakov, Pravdoliub Ivanov, Stefan Nikolaev, Luchezar Boyadjiev, as well as younger artists Kamen Stoyanov, Rada Boukova and Valio Tchenkov.
+The gallery represents a broad view of different generations of artists and art movements.
+The gallery works with professional artists who have international careers, and who belong to a wider European artistic scene - well-established figures such as Nedko Solakov, Pravdoliub Ivanov, Stefan Nikolaev, Luchezar Boyadjiev, as well as younger artists Kamen Stoyanov, Rada Boukova and Valio Tchenkov.
 The gallery also supports the development of the next generation of artists such as Lubri, Voin de Voin, Vikenti Komitski and Martina Vacheva.

-One of the main objectives of SARIEV Contemporary, is the promotion of Bulgarian artists in international art fairs.
-SARIEV Contemporary is generally the sole Bulgarian gallery to participate in these pan European fairs.
+One of the objectives of SARIEV as Bulgarian gallery is the participation in international art fairs where the gallery is brings and showcases new artists and collectors.
+SARIEV Contemporary is generally the sole Bulgarian gallery to participate in these pan-European fairs.